SaYanZz0/Dynamic-Community-detection-for-social-networks/README.md

 # Deep Temporal Graph Clustering

-This is a comprehensive repository that brings together our work on deep temporal graph clustering, including a series of related papers, open source datasets, and implementations of the TGC base code.
+This is an implementation of deep temporal graph clustering Paper, including a series of related papers and open source datasets.

-If you find any problems, feel free to contact us: ```mengliuedu@163.com```.

-## Key Papers
+## Key Paper

 ### [1] ICLR 2024: Deep Temporal Graph Clustering